Announcements - FIRST SEE THIS!

 For session dates and times, see tab Detailed schedule with lecture titles and lecturers.

-Attendance in the first, introductory session is essential, so BE THERE.
+Attendance in the first, introductory session is essential, so PLEASE BE THERE.

-You can prepare for the first session by familiarising yourself with all the contents of this MyCourses space.
+You can prepare for the first session by familiarizing yourself with all the contents of this MyCourses space.
 Make sure that you see all of it, the tabs on the left included.